From Shadows — Submission Package

 I couldn’t name the fear, but it was already too late.

 The plane lurched forward, beginning its taxi down the runway, and in that agonizing shift, I simply broke.
 My terror was absolute, a raging current, sweeping away any last vestige of control.
 I had to get off.
 I remember the surreal moment when the massive aircraft actually halted, its engines quieting for me.
 As I was gently, but publicly, led off the plane, a figure of profound shame and shattered composure, I looked back through the residual haze of panic.
 My father was crying, his face crumpled.
 And in that unexpected display of his own pain, the burden on me became impossibly heavier.
-Whatever complexities had marred our relationship, in that raw moment, he was simply my father, and I sensed his utter helplessness, his lack of understanding.
+Whatever complexities had marred our relationship, in that raw moment he was simply my father, and I sensed his utter helplessness, the anguish of wanting to help and not knowing how.
 The details blur after that, a merciful amnesia, save for the quiet, steady presence of my sister, who stayed by my side.
 I recall only the cold, unyielding floor of the airport, the stark fluorescent lights, the impersonal row of payphones under which I huddled, a small, exposed heap.
 In that suspended reality, two warring sensations battled within me: an overwhelming, bone-deep relief at not being airborne, juxtaposed with something far heavier than simple guilt, the pervasive, aching conviction that I had irrevocably ruined everything.
-I sat there, utterly still, not soaring through the sky toward a tropical beach, but grounded by the sheer, unbearable weight of an invisible collapse, a silence so profound it echoed with years of unacknowledged struggle.
+I sat there, utterly still, not soaring through the sky toward a tropical beach, but grounded by the sheer, unbearable weight of an invisible collapse, a silence so profound it echoed with the unseen battle within.

 Chapter 3: Beautiful Without Breathing